TalAharon23/DevOps-Assignment/README.md

 3. Integration with ActiveMQ: ActiveMQ is set up and integrated with the application for message queuing, enhancing communication and data processing.

 ## Challenges and Solutions
-Throughout development, I've encountered and overcame various challenges:
+Throughout development, I've encountered and overcome various challenges:

 1. Java Version Compatibility: ActiveMQ integration required specific Java version compatibility.
 We ensured the correct Java version was configured for ActiveMQ.

 2. Networking and Connectivity: Establishing communication between the application, Kubernetes, and ActiveMQ involved configuring network settings and endpoints.

 3. Terraform Configuration: Proper parameterization and understanding of Kubernetes object definitions were crucial for configuring resources with Terraform.

+## Contributions
+Contributions are welcome!
+If you encounter issues or have suggestions for improvements, please submit a pull request.

+## License
+This project is licensed under the MIT License.